DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 the media and not their minds are stealing their time.
 Media is stubborn and determined to steal this time.
 The breaking point starts here; this point is the distrust, media causes by abusing their authority, demanding your time and money.
-Others will replace today’s marriage shows.
+Others will replace today's marriage shows.
 It is a fully intentional policy of media to ignore the political, social and economic conflicts and follow a straight path.

-It is clear as day that people who watch these shows won’t set their future accordingly and take what is happening there as a reference and the media tycoons are aware of that.
+It is clear as day that people who watch these shows won't set their future accordingly and take what is happening there as a reference and the media tycoons are aware of that.
 Yet the sociological implication the TV shows set for the type of atmosphere has also seeped into the online dating and marriage websites.
-The marriage websites are designed exactly like the programs; <http://www.evlilikmerkezi.com> states on its welcome page: “… our biggest advantage is that all our users are here to get married”.
+The marriage websites are designed exactly like the programs; <http://www.evlilikmerkezi.com> states on its welcome page: "… our biggest advantage is that all our users are here to get married".
 This statement was also uttered in the opening of almost all the TV shows.

 Another similarity of the TV shows with the marriage websites is the